-- 9. Optional: In the Sort Columns section, click and drag the will appear on the table. - 10.
+- 9. Optional: In the Sort Columns section, click and drag the icon next to the data types to rearrange how the columns will appear on the table. - 10.
 Optional: If needed, click the icon next to the data type to delete it from the table. - 11.
 Optional: Select the Show SUM totals for all numeric columns checkbox to display a sum total of the numeric field values on the table.